 Back on track… I wanted to share with you all my own personal experience being un-medicated versus being medicated.

 ADHD for me was not the “typical ADHD” that you would expect, so I assume that is why my parent’s chose not to medicate me.
-I was an extremely quiet and shy girl, who had a hard time making friends, was often labeled the daydreamer, slow-learner, shy, unmotivated, lazy, etc. But in reality my mind was racing with everything going on inside my head.
+I was an extremely quiet and shy girl, who had a hard time making friends, was often labeled the daydreamer, slow-learner, shy, unmotivated, lazy, etc. But in reality, my mind was racing with everything going on inside my head.
 I’d often start disorganized conversations. had a hard time filtering my thoughts.
-By the time I gathered myself to follow instructions that didn’t interest me, the teacher or whoever had already moved on.
+By the time I gathered myself to follow instructions that did not interest me, the teacher or whoever had already moved on.
 The littlest things would distract me making it hard to remember things that were not important to me.
-Having a busy mind made it very difficult to copy notes from the chalk board (yes I’m that old *giggles), learn games kids would make up at recess or even remember words to a song.
-This made me feel very frustrated, But I never acted out, instead I wouldn’t try because no one expected anything better, I just fell further and further behind in school.
+Having a busy mind made it very difficult to copy notes from the chalk board (yes, I am that old *giggles), learn games kids would make up at recess or even remember words to a song.
+This made me feel very frustrated, But I never acted out, instead I would not try because no one expected anything better, I just fell further and further behind in school.
 I became an expert at faking illnesses just to avoid going to school; so well in fact I was hospitalized more than a few times as a result.

 This lasted until I moved out on my own and I figured out how well I do with routines and tricks to calm my mind and avoid triggers that overwhelm me.
 Some of my triggers are fallowing a conversation with more than one person at time, Trying to accomplish more then one thing at a time, waiting, being alone with my thoughts for too long, Not knowing what exactly is going on, like making plans with someone who is not cretin about the time, location or date of the event.
 The daily struggles were there, despite all my effort to avoiding them.

-Becoming a mom to kids with additional needs became even harder, because I not only had my own thoughts, I also had the thoughts and worry concerning them to add on top of everything else.
-I felt like my brain was too full, that I couldn’t think properly, like my thoughts were clouded if that makes sense.
-I managed the best I could with a strict routine which coincidental became a god-sent to raising kids with a additional needs as they thrived on it and so did I.
+Becoming a mom to kids with additional needs became even harder, because I not only had my own thoughts, but I also had the thoughts and worry concerning the kids to add on top of everything else.
+I felt like my brain was too full, that I could not think properly, like my thoughts were clouded if that makes sense.
+I managed the best I could with a strict routine which coincidental became a god-sent to raising kids with additional needs as they thrived on it and so did I.

 The journey of recovery is just beginning.
 I have so much more to share with you on how to deal with it all.
-With the chaos and craziness, the tears and explosions, the forgetfulness and lac of motivation for yourself and your kidos, because only you can control you.
-As hard as it is it’s true. #changingtheworldforus #beyourself
+With the chaos and craziness, the tears and explosions, the forgetfulness and lack of motivation for yourself and your kid’s, because only you can control you.
+As hard as it is true. #changingtheworldforus #beyourself

 See you next time at my crazy house,